 Make sure and hold onto your keys!
 The hotel uses metal keys and there is a $10 replacement fee if one is lost.

-The outdoor pool is located behind the main building.
+The outdoor swimming pool is located behind the main building.
 The pool being open is weather dependent and is normally open from July to August.
 There are towels available poolside.
-Pool hours are normally 10 am to 9 pm.
+Pool hours are normally from 10 am to 9 pm.

 There is an ATM located in the lobby.

 Box lunches are available to take on your daily adventures.
 Make sure and order them at the front desk by 8 pm the night before.
 Lunches are available for pick up after 7 am.
 The menu is available at the front desk.

 Are you ready to book an epic stay at Glacier Park Lodge click here

 Things to know before your visit to Glacier National Park

 Glacier NP is open year-round but only certain parts of the park are accessible in the winter.

 7-day individual park pass - $20

 7-day motorcycle park pass - $30